vindict6/ExtraSpawns/README.md

 📦 Installation

-Install CounterStrikeSharp
+Install MetaMod and CounterStrikeSharp
-.

-Place the compiled plugin .dll in your server’s addons/counterstrikesharp/plugins/ folder.
+Place the compiled plugin .dll in your server’s addons/counterstrikesharp/plugins/ExtraSpawn folder.

 Restart the server.

 🔧 Commands
 Command	Description